Orientation and Placement Testing

-All international students must attend the International Student Orientation scheduled two weeks before the start of the semester.
-The Orientation will include a campus tour and workshops that will help you learn about Cañada College programs and services, F-1 immigration regulations, American classroom expectations and meet fellow international students and International Student Ambassadors.
+All international students must attend the 3-day International Student Orientation scheduled two weeks before the start of the semester.
+The Orientation will include a campus tour and information sessions that will help you learn about Cañada College programs and services, F-1 immigration regulations, American classroom expectations and meet other new international students and International Student Ambassadors.

 Academic counselors will help you select classes that best fit your educational level and develop a Student Educational Plan (SEP) that meet your educational goals.
 Remember, we are here to help you adjust to your new environment and culture so you can be successful in reaching your goals.

 International students should meet with an academic counselor at least once per semester.
 It is recommended that students meet with a counselor mid-semester to discuss mid-term progress and classes to take next semester.
-To schedule an appointment to meet with a counselor, visit the Welcome Center in Building 9, 1st Floor or call (650) 306-3452.
+To schedule an appointment to meet with a counselor, visit the International Student Center or Welcome Center in Building 9, 1st Floor or call (650) 306-3452.

-We look forward to working closely with you in all the necessary procedures.
-You will agree that Cañada College is a friendly place, one in which you will grow personally and academically.
+We look forward to working closely with you to achieve your goals and hope you will agree that Cañada College is a friendly place, one in which you will grow personally and academically.

 The International Student Center (ISC) provides the following workshops that help international students navigate a new environment and learn new skills and knowledge at the beginning of every semester.

 - Transfer Workshop: Learn more about the U.S. educational system and basic information about how to transfer.
 Also learn about the different transfer resources available such as the Transfer Center, DegreeWorks, and ASSIST.

-- Class Participation Workshop: Nearly every class requires you to participate in class Not sure what that means?
+- Academic Success in the U.S. Workshop: Nearly every class requires you to participate in class Not sure what that means?
 Not sure how to participate in class?
 Attend the Class Participation Workshop to learn and practice the appropriate ways to participate and earn your full grade in class participation.

 - Tax Workshop: Did you know that international students should submit tax forms to the U.S. Internal Revenue Service (IRS) even if you have never worked in the U.S.?
 Come learn about your tax reporting requirements as an F-1 student.